bloominstituteoftechnology/java-AnimalKingdom/README.md

     | Catfish   | 1817 |
     | Perch     | 1758 |

-* Using Lambda Expressions and displaying the results to the console
+* Using Lambda Expressions and displaying the results to the console:
   * [ ] List all the animals in descending order by year named
   * [ ] List all the animals alphabetically
-  * [ ] List all the animals order by how they move
+  * [ ] List all the animals in order by how they move
   * [ ] List only those animals the breath with lungs
   * [ ] List only those animals that breath with lungs and were named in 1758
   * [ ] List only those animals that lay eggs and breath with lungs
   * [ ] List alphabetically only those animals that were named in 1758

+*Note: to get your collection to print nicely to the console, you may have to override the toString method on the class that you design.*

 * Stretch Goal
   * [ ] For the list of animals, list alphabetically those animals that are mammals.